The program lod-tools is a tool that can be used by developers to interact with the Elody server.

 When you run the upload-program command, lod-tools looks for a Dockerfile in the selected folder and compiles the Image.
 It then pushes that Image to the Elody server.

 In principle, Any Docker Image is a valid program to upload.
-Of course, if the uploaded Image does not behave in the way Elody expects it to work, then it will simply result in an error.
-Elody will ignore crashed programs and try something else without letting the user know about it, though you can still notice it by inspecting the Scenario in Developer Mode [This is not the case during the Beta test: any crashes will result in an easily visible error message to make debugging easier].
+Of course, if the uploaded Image does not behave in the way Elody expects it to work, then it will simply result in an error message.

 A library called 'lod' is available for python via pip, which makes it very easy to adapt an existing python program to work with Elody.
 You can use the following commands to create an example program and to test your program offline: